 Concurrent fulfillment of requirements for both B.S. and M.S. degrees can be complex.
-For this reason, several points of contact are required.
-Student should seek ongoing advice from their advisor at their home undergraduate institution.
-Currently, this person is a faculty member who serves as the B.S./M.S. program liaison for that school.
-In addition, curricular advice as to Master degree requirements as well as the general running of the program should be sought from the B.S./M.S. program director or the B.S./M.S. program coordinator.
+Student should seek ongoing advice from their faculty advisor at their home undergraduate institution, who serves as the B.S./M.S. program liaison for that school.
+In addition, curricular advice on the Master degree requirements and other programmatic issues should be sought from the B.S/M.S. program director or the B.S./M.S. program coordinator.
 The nature of problems to be solved usually involves scheduling conflicts between courses taught at the home institution and MSM, as well as counseling regarding course load.
 Application to the B.S./M.S. program is done during the spring semester of the sophomore year and the start of the program is in the fall semester of the junior year.

-\\ The student's thesis committee determines when, and whether, sufficient research has been successfully completed to merit the M.S. degree.
+^{} The student's thesis committee determines when, and whether, sufficient research has been successfully completed to merit the M.S. degree.